-Beardy Guy Creative operates out of a "tiny house" in Madison County Missouri, just 5 miles north of Fredericktown, a stone's throw away there is a beautiful lake.
+Beardy Guy Creative operates out of a "tiny house" in Madison County Missouri, just 5 miles north of Fredericktown, a stone's throw away there is a small lake.
 It is a beautifully textured terrain that quietly demands attention.
-Sometimes simple, sometimes complex, it is a natural landscape that nurtures an abundance of life.
+Sometimes simple, sometimes complex, it is a evolving landscape that nurtures an abundance of life.
 This is the landscape that serves as the inspiration for Beardy Guy Creative.

 Not Just Design: Humanity